 After the PE, it all changed.
 My work become so blase; the bureaucracy was getting worse; I didn't feel set up for success, I stopped caring, and things literally just went downhill from there.
-Personally I think it was the universe working in my favor...telling me that this is not it for me.
+Personally, I think it was the universe working in my favor...telling me that this is not it for me.
 Literally, a year went by and I let it all continue.
-My gut screamed at me everyday ---but I felt stuck.
+My gut screamed at me every day---but I felt stuck.
 I was making good money, I had obligations.
 I felt so lost.
 I felt scared.
 So I asked the universe to help.
 I literally googled a mantra to help me get focused on my next steps and said it every day in the morning, at work, on my way home--literally 10-15 a day.
-I even taught it to my 3 year old at the time and her and I still recite it together till this day.
+I even taught it to my 3-year-old at the time and her and I still recite it together till this day.

 During this time I even was honored by JFAM, as one of the top 20 Rising Stars in Financial Services marketing.
 I got to ring the Nasdaq closing bell, got my name and picture in lights in Time Square...what an experience, especially when I finally realized, I no longer wanted to focus my efforts in this industry and I wanted to move on -- on my own.

-And then it happened...a good friend, (www.coachadamcobb.com) who I have been informally consulting with for over 7 years on his health and wellness business asked me to partner with him to help amplify his lifestyle methodology to the world.
+And then it happened...a good friend, who I have been informally consulting with for over 7 years on his health and wellness business asked me to partner with him to build out his supplement line and help amplify his lifestyle methodology to the world.
 This would mean, move from a townhome in New Jersey to a tiny apt with astronomical rent in Williamsburg Brooklyn, potentially transition out of my corporate job, all while knowing there would be no real salary as part of the initial phase as we are building.
 I knew I didn’t want to be a lifer at Pru (not that it’s a bad company at all, it’s amazing actually, but I was just ready to move on).
-However, my dilemma got worse, because I knew that I still needed to be able to financial support my family--especially as I just found out that I was pregnant with my second child.
+However, my dilemma got worse, because I knew that I still needed to be able to financially support my family--especially as I just found out that I was pregnant with my second child.

 But then as the universe goes (you see a theme), my husband randomly got offered a new job that gave him a substantial increase in salary and allowed me some leniency to take an extended maternity leave and work on the business (hiatus from corporate) to see where this business could take us.

-DO WHAT YOU LOVE (OR WHAT'S THE POINT!) #NoOtherWay
+DO WHAT YOU LOVE #NoOtherWay

 I can’t tell you how much I learned that first year out of corporate.
 I mean there is no learning like full immersion learning.
 I studied Marie Forleo, Brendon Burchard, Jeff Walker, Tim Ferriss, Richard Branson, Ramit Sethi...and so many more.
-I spoke to countless previous informal mentors and people who were killin’ it in my new industry.
+I spoke to countless previous informal mentors and people who were leaders it in my new industry.
 I listened to podcast after podcast, YouTube video after YouTube video, book after book--all of which I had never heard of in my corporate career, let alone have the time to really listen to and learn from.
 There were times I was filled with pure excitement from the freedom of my situation to fear to ensure I knew what I was doing and mainly to keep me accountable to progress (as no one was watching or reviewing me any longer).

 I ended up fully resigning midway in the YEAR after I finally got the clarity on what I wanted to do for my life after corporate. #TrustintheProcess

-In conclusion, I would tell you that the ONLY way I could go through this mid-life awakening filled with fear, excitement, uncertainty, and finally clarity was having the most SUPPORTIVE husband in the world, Kishan.
+In conclusion, I would tell you that the ONLY way I could go through this mid-life awakening filled with fear, excitement, uncertainty, and finally clarity was having the most supportive husband in the world, Kishan.
 Without his trust in me as I went through this process, I would have NEVER been able to get here.
 I am so blessed and I will never forget that!
 Love You Baby!

 Please contact me ONLY if you are ready to play big.